colinhunt/gitr/README.md

 It's not uncommon now to see projects that span multiple git repos.
 Often, adding a new feature requires changes to many repos, not just one.
 This is a real hassle with git.
 Sure, there are submodules and subtrees, but they are cumbersome and error prone.
-Imagine if you could simply run git commands against many repos at once?
+Imagine if you could simply run git commands against all those repos at once?

 Open your eyes; you're imagining `gitr`.

 ## Usage